egendata/app/README.md

     * You can find it with `2>/dev/null find / -name tools.jar -path "*jdk*"`
     * If you don't have JDK installed then install it
     * Create the file `~/.gradle/gradle.properties` with the line `org.gradle.java.home = /PATH/TO/JDK`
-  * Set up the device which will run the app (API Level 26, Android 8.0) https://facebook.github.io/react-native/docs/getting-started.html#preparing-the-android-device
+  * Install and open Android studio.
+Open the android folder inside Android Studio.
+Set up the device which will run the app (API Level 26, Android 8.0) by opening AVD manager.
+The AVD manager can be opened from the dropdown menu next to the play button.
 * (Optionally, if you want it to automatically reload on code change) Install Watchman https://facebook.github.io/watchman/docs/install.html#installing-from-source

 ## Config